Generalized double bracket vector fields: Metriplectic tensor field: Generalized double bracket vector field

-where $X^L,Y^L$ are the normal components according to the above orthogonal decomposition of $X$, respectively $Y$. \begin{thm} [\cite{bloch-brockett}, \cite{bloch-flaschka}] Let $N$ be a fixed regular element in the compact semi-simple Lie algebra $\g$.
-For the smooth function $H\colon \g\to \mathbb{R}$ defined by $H(L)={\ka}(L,N)$ the following equality holds:
+where $X^L,Y^L$ are the normal components according to the above orthogonal decomposition of $X$ and $Y$, respectively. \begin{thm} [\cite{bloch-brockett}, \cite{bloch-flaschka}] Let $N$ be a fixed regular element \footnote{The dimension of its centralizer equals the rank of the Lie algebra.} in the compact semisimple Lie algebra $\g$.
+The gradient of the linear function $H\colon \g\to \mathbb{R}$, defined by $H(L)={\ka}(L,N)$, when restricted to a regular adjoint orbit $S$, and computed with respect to the normal metric, is given by:

-\end{thm} {Our goal} is to obtain an analogue of the above theorem in the setting of a general Poisson manifold $(M,\Pi)$ equipped with a Riemannian or pseudo-Riemannian metric $g$.

-The structure of the paper is as follows: In Sec.~\ref{sec:2} we construct generalized double bracket vector fields for an arbitrary triple $(M,g,\Pi)$.
-These vector fields are tangent to the symplectic leaves of $(M,\Pi)$ and are analogous to the double bracket vector fields \eqref{1} in the linear case of a semi-simple Lie algebra $\g$; they are reduced to those for $M=\g^*$, equipped with its canonical Poisson structure $\Pi_{lin}$ and the Killing metric.
-Following an idea presented in \cite{birtea-comanescu}, we construct a metriplectic tensor that couples the Poisson structure and the pseudo-Riemannian structure, analogous to \eqref{T}.

-In Section \ref{Sec3}, we construct a generalized normal pseudo-Riemannian metric, that we call double bracket metric.
-Its construction is limited to ``good leaves" of ``green zones"---notions we define in the body of the paper.
-We then show that the restriction of the generalized double bracket vector field to a good symplectic leaf or a green zone in a symplectic leaf is the gradient of a smooth function with respect to this double bracket metric.

-The Section \ref{sec:4} contains a large class of examples that illustrate all the new notions introduced in the paper and their subtle differences.

-In Subsection \ref{sec:4.1}, we provide a large class of Poisson structures on $\R^3$ and study their symplectic leaves.
-These include the Poisson-Lie manifold $\sl_2^*$ as well as a related Poisson-Lie group.
-But they are much more general and, e.g., permit one to construct examples of symplectic leaves of arbitrary genus, as explained in Subsection \ref{sec:4.2}.

-In Subsection \ref{sec:5}, we introduce the pseudo-metric $g$ which we put on the Poisson manifolds of the preceding section.
-This then permits us to discuss where problems with the non-degeneracy of $g$ pulled back to symplectic leaves arise.
-We call the set $R$ of such points the ``red zone", as it prohibits applying the constructions of Section \ref{Sec3}.

-In Subsection \ref{sec:6}, the information about symplectic leaves gathered in Subsection \ref{sec:4.1} is combined with the one on the red zone.
-Intersecting a leaf $S$ with $R$ yields what we call ``red lines"; the remainder of the leaf, $S \backslash (R \cap S)$, then provides the ``green zones".
-Leaves not having any such an intersection are simply ``good leaves".
-It is precisely the good leaves or, more generally, the green zones, where our main theorem will be applicable.

-Finally, in Subsection \ref{sec:7}, we compute the structures induced on the leaves for the class of our examples and illustrate the main theorem by means of them.